seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 used to keep track of values or map between them.
 For this purpose, use a ``std::map`` of pointers to the ``Value`` itself instead.

-One important aspect of LLVM is that there is no distinction between an SSA variable and the operation that produces it.
+One important aspect of LLVM37 is that there is no distinction between an SSA variable and the operation that produces it.
 Because of this, any reference to the value produced by an instruction (or the value available as an incoming argument, for example) is represented as a direct pointer to the instance of the